doohinkus/simple-midi/README.md

 Play simple midi notes using keyboard.

-- Raise octave with up arrow
+- Raise octave with up arrow or click button
-- lower octave with down arrow
+- Lower octave with down arrow or click button
-- play tones with keyboard
+- Play tones with keyboard.
+The letter for the key to press is on the key itself.

 ```
 npm i